lisawilliams/auto-mom-front/checklist.md

 ## Questions:

 * I have questions about how to use the tokens along with the CRUD actions.
-I'm not sure how it works.
+I'm not sure how it works. *ANSWERED* Controllers should inherit from OpenReadController, which handles many of these.
 * My models/curl requests for "chore" don't include passing a user token.
-Is that necessary and if so how can I change them if I have already run the migrations?
+Is that necessary and if so how can I change them if I have already run the migrations? *ANSWERED SEE ABOVE* Curl scripts still needed to be updated to pass a token for testing, and API functions similarly have to pass a token along with user form data.
+See chore/ui.js for examples.

 ## Running CURL Scripts from the command line